 Teeth whitening is a simple and effective way to brighten your smile.
 You can look younger and feel more confident with a whiter smile.

 Your teeth and gums must be healthy enough for whitening.
 Before recommending whitening, we will carefully evaluate your smile.
 Contact The Dental Center of Eagan for more information or to schedule a consultation with our team today.

 Dental fillings are the most common type of dental restorations.

-A FILLING uses composite (white tooth colored) or gold to recreate the shape and form of the natural tooth.
+A FILLING uses composite (white tooth colored) to recreate the shape and form of the natural tooth.
 These filling materials have their own advantages and disadvantages, please feel free to discuss with the Dentist which type is right for you.

-We use iTero Digital Scanning Technology for crown creation which enables us to have more accurate fitting crowns in a shorter period of time.
+Eagan Dentist use iTero Digital Scanning Technology for crown creation which enables us to have more accurate fitting crowns in a shorter period of time.

 Dental veneers are a thin, translucent coating made out of porcelain or resin.
 They are bonded to the front of the teeth to improve your teeth color, size or shape.
 Dental Veneers can help you achieve the smile you’ve always wanted by making the teeth look straighter for a more pleasing alignment.

 Porcelain veneers are favored because of their incredibly natural appearance.
 Porcelain veneers are translucent. meaning that light permeates the surface rather than just bouncing off of it.
 After penetrating the porcelain shell. the light reflects off of the hard, opaque cement underneath.
 The reflection comes from the inside of your tooth, giving it the luminous quality of the surrounding natural teeth.

 By its very nature, porcelain is resistant to stains.
 You can get an idea of its stain resistance by thinking of porcelain china.
 The delicate cups do not yellow despite years of holding tea and coffee.
 Though not 100% stair proof. porcelain veneers will retain their color when properly cared for.